anarchivist/fiwalk-dgi/README.md

 ------

 * Mark A. Matienzo (mark at matienzo dot org)
-* Contributors/authors of existing modules is included in source or licenses.
+* Contributors/authors of included code listed in source or licenses.